 Google tools: Our 9 essentials (and what to do with them) Click To Tweet

-Perhaps you want to build Google Dashboards in Analytics, but your website data will look better in a more interactive and immersive visual experience. (#InformationIsBeautiful) Data Studio is a Google tool to turn your numbers into dashboards and reports that, much like Google Analytics dashboards, can be read, shared, and automated to your team.
+Perhaps you want to build Google Dashboards in Analytics, but your website data will look better in a more interactive and immersive visual experience. (#InformationIsBeautiful) Looker Studio (formerly Data Studio) is a Google tool to turn your numbers into dashboards and reports that, much like Google Analytics dashboards, can be read, shared, and automated to your team.
 Check out our guide to Google Data Studio for nonprofits.

 8. Google Fonts